The Suicide Squad (film): Casting

 Gunn wrote King Shark with Sylvester Stallone in mind, but tested three other voice actors before asking Stallone to join the film.
 Stallone agreed to voice the character due to his experience working with Gunn on the MCU film Guardians of the Galaxy Vol. 2 (2017).
 Gunn wrote Peacemaker for Bautista, but the actor declined as he had a scheduling conflict with Zack Snyder's Army of the Dead (2021).
 John Cena entered talks for a role in the film that was believed to be Peacemaker in late April, as Gunn had wanted to work with Cena since seeing his performance in Trainwreck (2015).
 Cena made numerous unsuccessful attempts to join the DCEU prior to his casting in this film.
 David Dastmalchian and Daniela Melchior were respectively cast as Polka-Dot Man and Ratcatcher 2 at the end of April.
 Gunn said the role of Polka-Dot Man was "tailor made" for Dastmalchian, who had been friends with Gunn for a long time.
 In contrast, Melchior was cast from a group of 200 actors.
 She did a chemistry test with live rats as part of her audition process because her character controls rats in the film and had to interact with them on set.
 Gunn's frequent collaborator Michael Rooker was in talks to join the cast in May, while Storm Reid was cast as the daughter of Elba's character in July.
 Flula Borg, Nathan Fillion and Steve Agee joined the film in August, with Agee initially reported to be portraying King Shark.
 Also in August, Taika Waititi entered negotiations for a role.
 Peter Capaldi joined the cast in early September, when Pete Davidson was in talks to make a cameo appearance during a break from his work on Saturday Night Live.
 Davidson agreed to join the film because his character is called "Dick Hertz", which Davidson found to be funny.
-Maria Gabriela de Faría auditioned for a role in the film with self-tapes, but was left so "starstruck" by Gunn during her audition that, coupled with her poor English at the time, she didn't understand his instructions about "acting like a brat" because she didn't want him to think she couldn't speak English and didn't perform the scene as he wanted, later Googling the word and finding out what it really meant. de Faría would later be cast as Angela Spica / The Engineer in Gunn's DC Universe (DCU) film Superman (2025).
+Maria Gabriela de Faría auditioned for a role in the film with self-tapes, but was left so "starstruck" by Gunn during her audition that, coupled with her poor English at the time, she did not understand his instructions about "acting like a brat" because she did not want him to think she could not speak English and did not perform the scene as he wanted, later Googling the word and finding out what it really meant. de Faría would later be cast as Angela Spica / The Engineer in Gunn's DC Universe (DCU) film Superman (2025).